electric-eloquence/feplet-vs-patternlab-php/README.md

 \- or -

-* Whether to bring on an additional runtime environment, and all the overhead that will encur, primarily because the better known application works in this environment.
+* Whether to bring on an additional runtime environment, and all the overhead that will incur, primarily because the better known application works in this environment.

 ### Background